badlogic/paperbots/README.md

 Only statements between `repeat` and `end` will be repeated for `count` (or `10`) times.
 The call to `turnRight()` is not part of the repeated list of statements as it is not between `repeat` and `end`.

+Note that we've **indented** the statements inside the `repeat` loop to the right by adding 3 spaces in front of them.
+This indendation makes it easier for us to see which statements are part of the loop and will be repeated.
+Some people prefer using tabulators for indentation.
+There are pros and contras for each style.
+Ultimately, you should pick one style and use it everywhere for consistency.

 The last program is equivalent to this program:

 ```